1996 PC Games

 By the mid 90s the texture-mapping fad had rendered spartan flat-shaded 3D redundant in the eyes of the slavering, salivating masses.
 An explanation for this factual statement can be found in the t-mapping article.

 In addition, the market pushed for SVGA 640x480 games that commonly ran at 20-30 FPS over VGA 320x240 games that commonly ran at 50-60 FPS.
-You literally had chipset manufacturers boasting about 30 FPS in their ad-spam, echoed by reviewers.
+You literally had chipset manufacturers boasting about 30 FPS in their ad-spam, echoed by clueless reviewers.

 What that means is that 1996 PC gamers were often playing big-name, big-budget games at half the framerate of Atari 8-bit games dating back to 1980, most of which ran as smooth as silk.